scality/metalk8s/docs/installation/expansion.rst

 During the expansion, it is recommended to check the cluster state between each node addition.

-When expanding the control-plane, one can check the etcd cluster health:
+When expanding the control plane, one can check the etcd cluster health:

 .. code-block:: shell